Free SPSS Alternatives: An Overview (2026)

 Comparison of DataStatPro free SPSS alternative versus IBM SPSS across cost, platform, collaboration, and statistical features in 2026

-Feature DataStatPro (Free SPSS Alternative) IBM SPSS
+Feature DataStatPro IBM SPSS

 Cost for Students ✅ Free ❌ ~$50–$99/month